-Andrew is a graduate of the Australian Army Command and Staff College, Joint Services Staff College, Philippines Joint College, United States Army War College, the United Nations Senior Leader’s Course, and the Australian Institute of Company Directors.
-He holds two Bachelors Degrees in Arts and Social Science, and three Masters Degrees in Management, International Relations, and Strategic Studies.
+Andrew is a graduate of the Army Command and Staff College, Joint Services Staff College, Armed Forces of the Philippines Joint College, the United States Army War College, the United Nations Senior Leader’s Course, and the Australian Institute of Company Directors.

 University of New South Wales 2000